 While Scotland can rightly claim the title as the home of malt whisky many other nations abroad have developed and are developing similar industries and creating their own versions of the classic amber liquid.

-For a summer review I could think of nothing better than The Redbreast 15 Year, an excellent example of a Single Pot Still Whiskey.
-Single Pot Still Whiskeys are unique to Ireland and, unlike their Scottish cousins, they are defined by the inclusion of both malted and unmalted barley in their mash.
+For a summer review I could think of nothing better than The Redbreast 15 Year, an excellent example of a Single Pot Still Whisky.
+Single Pot Still Whisky are unique to Ireland and, unlike their Scottish cousins, they are defined by the inclusion of both malted and unmalted barley in their mash.
 Among other differences, the inclusion of unmalted barley in their mash gives them a spicier bristle and thicker texture than their Scottish cousins.
 The 15 Year is a rich, thick and pungent whiskey with loads of flavor and complexity.
 It is matured in a combination of American oak bourbon barrels and Spanish oak Oloroso sherry butts.
-The whiskey is un-chillfiltered presented at 46% ABV.
+The whisky is un-chillfiltered presented at 46% ABV.

 Nose: Rich and oily with scents of fresh berries, zesty orange, peach, caramel and toffee.

 Palate: A mellow but complex palate with flavors of stewed fruits, orange zest, nutmeg and oak.
 Also present are hints of butterscotch.